United States President Barack Obama said he remembered September 11 2001 as a day when a tried and tested US “came together” in the face of disaster.

 On Sunday the president was in New York City, accompanied by First Lady Michelle Obama, for ceremonies marking the 10th anniversary of the al-Qaeda attacks on the US.

-Also at those observances was former president George W.
+Also at those observances was former president George W. Bush, who was in office at the time of the attacks and former first lady Laura Bush.

 A jittery US came together in grief on Sunday’s 10th anniversary of the 9/11 attacks which killed almost 3 000 people and plunged it into an era of war and bitter internal division.